-Before I moved to the Cambridge Research Center I was at the Haifa Research Lab where I held several managerial and technical leadership positions.
+Before I moved to the Cambridge Research Lab I worked at the Haifa Research Lab where I held several managerial and technical leadership positions.
 In my last role I was the manager in charge of IBM Debating Technologies.

 In 2005 I received a PhD in computer science from the Hebrew Univerity in Jerusalem, Israel.
 Following that I was a postdoctoral fellow and a lecturer at Harvard University and MIT.
 My research interests are in computational complexity, foundations of cryptography and machine learning with applications to natural language processing and computer vision.